Humanities Applied

 "The important thing is not to stay alive, but to stay human" - George Orwell. 〰️

-Applied Humanities is an initiative co-created by
+Humanities Applied an initiative co-created by